 Cost of Living During a Gap Year in Australia

-Again, you can offset gap year costs of living in Australia by working on a working holiday visa.
+You can offset gap year costs of living in Australia by working on a working holiday visa.
 Though the cost of living is generally much higher than the U.S., so is their minimum wage (over $20).

 Health and Safety in Australia